Driving from Florence to Rome: what to see on a road trip

 Rental car for a road trip from Florence to Rome

-To find a rental car at the cheapest price, I recommend using Booking.com, a price comparator of the major car rental companies, which helps you find the right car for you at the best price.
+To find a rental car at the cheapest price, I recommend using Booking.com, it’s not just a portal to find accommodation, but is also comparing prices of the major car rental companies, which helps you find the right car for you at the best price.
 I am regularly using it also for my own trips.

 How many stops along the way?